 S4 is the first step for pupils into what is the Senior Phase of Scottish Education.

-As pupils engage with work towards National Qualifications homework demands will undoubtedly increase.
+As pupils engage with work towards National Qualifications, homework demands will undoubtedly increase.
 An average of 2 hours homework per evening would be expected with pupils engaging in revision of class work where no formal homework has been allocated.
-There are opportunities within school to support this where necessary with LA Launch sessions available 3 days a week and supported study offered by subjects at identified times throughout the year.
-In addition to PSE classes a programme of personal support is organised to allow targeted mentoring of pupils by a member of staff.
+The S4 Guide to Homework is available on our website.